Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `audit`:
     Checks all formulae for Homebrew coding style violations.
 This should be run before submitting a new formula for inclusion.

-  * `fetch` <formula>:
-    Downloads the tarball or checks out from VCS for the given <formula>.
-For tarballs, also prints MD5 and SHA1 checksums.

   * `options` <formula>:
     Displays install options specific to <formula>.